talidemestre/easytmm/README.md

 python3 ./python/main.py -s <source output> -i <source input> --run_directory <initial run directory> -m om2 -c <boundary conidtions> -t <default timestep>
 ```
 ## Using the Transport Matrices
 Here is an example of how to use the transport matrices once they have been created.
-This example uses a driver precompiled for use on the _NCI_.
+This example uses a driver precompiled for use on the _NCI_, if you are on alternative architecture than you must compile the `tmm` driver executable yourself at Samar Khatiwala's repository [here](https://github.com/samarkhatiwala/tmm/).

 Navigate to the output directory, and copy the necessary sources.